Bill Callahan

 Career Summary

-Bill Callahan is a football coach in the National Football League (NFL) and has been the offensive line coach for the Cleveland Browns since 2020.
-During this time period, the Browns compiled a 37-30-0 record.
+Bill Callahan is a football coach in the National Football League (NFL) and has been the offensive line coach for the Tennessee Titans since 2024.
+Prior to this season, he coached for the Philadelphia Eagles, Oakland Raiders, New York Jets, Dallas Cowboys, Washington Redskins, and Cleveland Browns for twenty-five seasons.
+His most recent position was with the Browns as their offensive line coach.
 He was the head coach of the Oakland Raiders from 2002 until the 2003 season, during which time the Raiders went 15-17-0.
 During his career he was a head coach for two seasons.
 He was fired from the Raiders on Tuesday, December 30, 2003.
-Callahan will be the new offensive line coach for the Tennessee Titans for the 2024 season.

 Career Awards